uom-hands-on-workshop/workshops/extras/ailiteracy.md

 AI literacy involves the ability to understand, use, evaluate, and create AI technologies.
 It encompasses a range of skills and knowledge areas that enable individuals to interact effectively with AI systems.

+## Importance of AI Literacy

+AI literacy involves understanding these basic concepts and how they are applied in everyday life.
+It is crucial for educators to grasp these ideas to effectively integrate AI into their teaching practices and help students navigate a future where AI is ubiquitous.

 ## AI Literacy Phases

 AI literacy can be conceptualised into four key phases: [Know and Understand AI](knowai.md), [Use and Apply AI](useai.md), [Evaluate and Create AI](evaluateai.md), and [AI Ethics](ethicsai.md).
 These phases provide a structured approach to fostering comprehensive AI literacy among educators and students.